People use fast and flat simulation to reason about new games: The Intuitive Gamer model

-\paragraph{Alternate models.} Our Intuitive Gamer framework naturally extends to model players with greater or lesser competence and motivation.
+\paragraph{Alternate models.} Our Intuitive Gamer framework naturally extends to model players with more or less competence and motivation.
 We can think of the Intuitive Gamer as operating under the same mechanisms as more expert models, but scaled down (offering, therefore, a path to scale back up).
-Specifically, we modulate parameters in our framework (value function and search depth) to instantiate a version of the kind of cognitive models that have been successful at capturing human experts in a single game $4$-in-a-row~\citep{van2023expertise}.
-We implement an approximately depth-$5$ version of the Intuitive Gamer, which we refer to as the ``Expert Gamer.''
-Of note, as the value function and search depth are intimately tied (a temporally-local value function is reasonable with a single step of look-ahead but ill-suited to the standard \textit{minimax} search over game trees~\citep{kiefer1953sequential}; because it ``forgets'' prior successes and blunders as it searches for the optimal move), we introduce an inherited version of our heuristic that retains a proportion of the value of prior moves as it performs deeper search.
-This means the Expert Gamer is deeper and involves a more sophisticated value function, in line with prior work.
-More details in the Methods and ablations are in the Supplementary Information.
-We also quantitatively compare reasoning judgments to an even more computationally-intensive variant popular in AI: Monte Carlo Tree Search (MCTS)~\citep{coulom2006efficient, genesereth2014general, silver2016mastering}.
-On the other end of the spectrum, we consider unmotivated players who select actions uniformly at random (see Figure~\ref{fig:model-schematic}b).
-We also compare against models that do not involve explicit structured game simulation, operating either over pre-computed linguistic features from the game description alone (see Methods and Supplementary Information) or more flexible linguistic computable models, e.g., large language models (see Supplementary Information).
+We can vary parameters in our framework (value function and search depth) to instantiate a version of the kind of cognitive models that have been successful at capturing human experts in a single ``$4$-in-a-row'' game~\citep{van2023expertise}.
+We refer to this variant as the ``Expert Gamer,'' which differs from the Intuitive Gamer by conducting a deeper search (approximately depth-$5$) and using a more sophisticated value function (see Methods).
+On the other end of the spectrum, we consider unmotivated players who select actions uniformly at random (see Figure~\ref{fig:model-schematic}b), which we refer to as the ``Random Gamer''.
+We also compare reasoning judgments to Monte Carlo Tree Search (MCTS)~\citep{coulom2006efficient, genesereth2014general, silver2016mastering}, an alternative tree-search approach that is even more computationally intensive and popular in AI systems for strong general game playing (see Methods for contrast with our Intuitive Gamer and other cognitive models).
+Finally, we compare against models that do not involve explicit structured game simulation, operating either over pre-computed linguistic features from the game description alone (see Methods and Supplementary Information 5) or more flexible linguistic computable models, e.g., language models (see Supplementary Information 5).

 \paragraph{Resource-rational reasoning.}